b-rage/skylab-bootcamp-201809/staff/gianluca-bragaglia/vinyls/docs/README.md

 ## Introduction

-The application allows its use by registering users.
+The application allows to register users.
 The user can upload their vinyls, follow other users, likes vinyls, add comment to vinyls.

 You can also search for users and search for vinyls